-Confidence is something that I don’t have a lot of, and I think most of the people that I know would say that, but over the past year it has grown massively.
+Confidence is something that I don’t have a lot of.
+I think most of the people who I know would say that, but over the past year it has grown massively.
 I’m definitely not the same person I was a few years ago.

 Dress for Yourself

 I feel like everybody’s version of this is different, as you want to wear stuff that you feel comfortable in, not something that isn’t you which will leave you feeling insecure.
 If you think your outfit looks good then you’re more likely to feel good about yourself, as you’ll feel presentable and ready to tackle just about anything!